-More than 38 million Americans lack regular access to enough food for an active and healthy life.
-Lacking access to nutritious food has been shown to lead to poor health, including higher rates of chronic disease, such as diabetes, hypertension, and heart disease.
+More than 34 million Americans lack regular access to enough food for an active and healthy life.
+Lacking access to nutritious food has been shown to lead to poor health, including higher rates of chronic disease.
 The rates are even higher among people with low incomes and people of color.
-Even individuals who have enough to eat may not have consistent, affordable access to healthy food.
+Even individuals who have enough to eat may not have consistent, affordable access to healthy Food.

-We’ve piloted interventions using medically tailored meals to help people recuperate better at home, and partnered with Produce Rx, to help patients who have diabetes access fresh produce.
-By studying how these programs work and under what conditions they are successful, Kaiser Permanente is building an evidence base for future policy interventions that reduce health care costs and improve patient outcomes.
+We’ve piloted interventions using medically tailored meals to help people recover at home.
+And we launched a prescription produce program, known as Produce Rx, to help patients who have diabetes access fresh produce.
+By studying the effectiveness of these programs, Kaiser Permanente is building an evidence base for future policy interventions that reduce health care costs and improve patient outcomes.

 To ensure communities have reliable access to healthy food, Kaiser Permanente supports policies that: